 Make use of your phone or tablets security features.
 Set a pin or activate biometric fingerprint scanning if your device has the capabilities.
 It seems like a no-brainer, but you’d be surprised how many people don’t utilise these functions.
 It adds an additional layer of security to your device that may make the difference if your phone is stolen or found by an opportunist.

 If you’re not already making use of these strategies, now is the time to step up your security game.
-For more information, contact Beyond Bank today.
+For more information, read about our security here.